Non-Human Identity Observability Platforms: A Comprehensive Guide

 • Remediation: Automate the process of fixing security issues related to NHIs, such as revoking access, rotating credentials, or quarantining compromised identities.

-Imagine a scenario where an application uses an API key to access a cloud storage bucket.
+Imagine a scenario where an application uses an api key to access a cloud storage bucket.
 An NHI observability platform would:

-1. Discover the API key and associate it with the application.
+1. Discover the api key and associate it with the application.

-2. Monitor the API key's usage, tracking the frequency and type of access.
+2. Monitor the api key's usage, tracking the frequency and type of access.

-3. Analyze the API key's behavior, looking for anomalies such as unusual access patterns or unauthorized resource requests.
+3. Analyze the api key's behavior, looking for anomalies such as unusual access patterns or unauthorized resource requests.

 4. Alert security teams if any suspicious activity is detected, allowing them to take immediate action.